kkarnayil/projects/README.md

    Client side ecommerce template built using AngularJS and Bootstrap.

 4) TaskApp:
    Client side application made to manage Tasks.
+Gulp used for build management.